 Susan Kittrell currently works for C-CAP, Inc. (Contractor's Commercial Architectural Products, Inc.).
 Susan is a very motivated, hard working sales woman who has had a career in the commercial roofing industry that has flourished since 1984.
 She has worked as support to sales and as an outside sales representative for roofing companies, manufacturers and distributors.
 Susan believes women are "key" in the construction industry, whether is be as support staff, sales or ownership roles.

-|Treasurer - Dee Rainey|
+|Director - Dee Rainey|

 Dee Rainey is President of SR Roofing Solutions, Inc., a commercial roofing company.
 SRRS meets the requirements of projects that require e-Verified personnel.
 She also works as Business Development Manager for SafePro, LP, a roof hatch safety and security company.